gflow/GFlow/README.md

 ### Linux Install Instructions
 While users are free to build GFlow dependcies themselves, we find a package manager is suitable for many users and the easiest way to get started.
 The following instructions apply to the manager [Aptitude] (https://help.ubuntu.com/lts/serverguide/aptitude.html) using Ubuntu v.
 16.10.
-To Install Aptitude, fun the following command in terminal:
+To Install Aptitude, run the following command in terminal:

 	sudo apt-get install aptitude